 Written feedback includes exactly what the learner has done well, what they have been less successful in doing and a brief indication of how improvements can be made.

-Marking Ladders are used to show this.
+Marking Ladders, adapted from this example, are used to show this.

 In Maths, teachers are guided by The NCETM Marking and Evidence Guidance April 2016 (see attached).